verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Walking, talking, stephen Hawking
 - [ ] I can smell that with my eyes
 - [ ] Cheese is now coursing through my veins.
 I'm on borrowed time.
+- [ ] I'm doing the " I have to shit myself box step"